-Bonds which guarantee that a contractor will enter into a contract at the amount bid and post the appropriate performance bonds.
+Bid bonds guarantee that a contractor will enter into a contract at the amount bid and post the appropriate performance bonds.
 These bonds are used by owners to pre-qualify contractors submitting proposals on contracts.
 These bonds provide financial assurance that the bid has been submitted in good faith and that the contractor will enter into a contract at the price bid.

-Bonds which guarantee the honesty of all of the employees of an entity to the stated amount of the bond.
+Blanket bonds guarantee the honesty of all of the employees of an entity to the stated amount of the bond.

 Blanket Position Bonds

-Bonds which guarantee the honesty of each of the employees of an entity stated on the bond to the stated amount of the bond.
+Blanket position bonds guarantee the honesty of each of the employees of an entity stated on the bond to the stated amount of the bond.